MRomano84/readme-generator/README.md

 the user's input.

 ## Installation
-Clone the repo and ensure Node.js is installed and run 'npm install inquirer' in the command line.
+Clone the repo and ensure Node.js is installed.
+In the command line run
+> `npm install inquirer`

 ## License
 This project is not covered by a license.